fMSX

 • If you are still having trouble saving games

-If you cannot save games, even with the freezing feature, and the games won't even save state when you exit and restart VGBA, you may be low on the disk space.
+If you cannot save games, even with the freezing feature, and the games won't even save state when you exit and restart VGBAnext, you may be low on the disk space.
 Check how much free space you have got in the folder where your games are.
 There should be at least 512kB of free space for saving and freezing to work.

 • If nothing works, games do not save, cheats do not work